9th8/up-to-date-real-world-haskell/19-error-handling.md

     ```

     The first two examples both produce the same output we see before.
-    Since `divByGeneric` doesn\'t have a specific return type, we must
+    Since `divByGeneric` doesn't have a specific return type, we must
     either give one or let the interpreter infer one from the
     environment.
-If we don\'t give a specific return type, `ghci` infers
+If we don't give a specific return type, `ghci` infers
     the `IO` monad.
 You can see that in the third and fourth examples.
     The `IO` monad converts `fail` into an exception, as you can see
     with the fourth example.